 There's also plenty of shore-based Whitsunday fishing to be had from the many rockwalls and marinas located around town, particularly at Shute Harbour's purpose-built pontoon.
 Estuary fishing is also available from the new Proserpine River ramp however saltwater crocodiles are also known to frequent the area so visitors should exercise caution.

 Airlie Beach itself has four public boat ramps which offer free parking with the latest and greatest located at the Port of Airlie marina.
-Launching ramps are also located at Cannonvale and the Abel Point Marina complex and all these offer easy access to the warm, protected waters that surround the Whitsundays and offer excellent fishing opportunities.
+Launching ramps are also located at Cannonvale and the Coral Sea Marina complex and all these offer easy access to the warm, protected waters that surround the Whitsundays and offer excellent fishing opportunities.